rmacfadyen/RobertsDbContextExtensions/README.md

 ### Documentation

-You can review the full [class documentation](https://rmacfadyen.github.io/RobertsDbContextExtensions/docs/DbContextExtensions).
+You can review the [full documentation](https://rmacfadyen.github.io/RobertsDbContextExtensions/docs/DbContextExtensions).

 Some highlights: